 - Identify rock types by distinguishing features.

 - Relate rocks-in-hand to geological formations on maps.

-- Relate tested/observed rock characteristics to designing and building caverns.
+- Relate the relevance of each tested/observed rock characteristic to designing/building caverns.

 More Curriculum Like This

 Students are introduced to three types of material stress related to rocks: compressional, torsional and shear.
 They learn about rock types (sedimentary, igneous and metamorphic), and about the occurrence of stresses and weathering in nature, including physical, chemical and biological weathering.

 The purpose of this lesson is to introduce students to the basic elements of our Earth's crust: rocks, soils and minerals.
 They learn how we categorize rocks, soils and minerals and how they are literally the foundation for our civilization.